No matter what you like to do, Melbourne is the city for you!

 - Australian Open at Rod Laver Arena - For all the die hard tennis fans, experience the vibrant atmosphere of the Australian Open here in Melbourne.

-Best Sports Bars
+Best Sports Bars in Melbourne

 - The Imperial - The incredible rooftop bar, scrumptious English food menu and impressive beer and wine list, not to mention their comprehensive display of live sport from around the globe, make the Imperial your go-to sports bar in the city.
 Bourke Street, CBD.